galform/get_nebular_emission/README.rst

 · In test_sfrf search an efficient form to get the observational data.

+· In test_sfrf add return in the description.

+· In test_sfrf add infiles in the description to let the choice to the user.

+· In test_sfrf there are an error with the colors.

 · Add Medians.py to eml_plots.
 Medians.py is the test_medians.
 Arrange all, delete the extra line code that are not needed.

 · Change all the definitions of the functions to the right ones.